CLEF Albuquerque Ensemble Workshop

 Vocal Ensemble

-Anna graduated from Loyola Marymount University in Los Angeles, where she studied voice and where she also worked as assistant director of Liturgy and Music.
+Anna graduated from Loyola Marymount University in Los Angeles, where she studied voice and where she also worked as assistant director of liturgy and music.
 At the archdiocesan level, she has served as a music committee member, a member of the Los Angeles Religious Education Congress Liturgy Committee, and a board member for the National Association of Pastoral Musicians.

 Anna’s voice can be heard on more than 50 recordings, including some by Bob Hurd, Tony Alonso, John Angotti, Jaime Cortez, and Marty Haugen.
 Anna’s personal Spanish collection is published through OCP and presents inspiring songs for liturgy, worship groups, or retreats.
-Her music is also featured in the collection Novena to Our Lady of Guadalupe.
-Anna is also a member of The Collegeville Composers published through Liturgical Press.

 Anna is married to Mike, her husband of 26 years, and lives in Ft.
 Worth, Texas.
 Together they have two boys, Matthew and Samuel.